bhc91/ReWheel/docs/value-proposition.md

 ## Our solution

-**PartWatch** is a B2C web application designed to streamline the automotive parts purchasing process for both customers and suppliers.
-Through a user-friendly platform, **PartWatch** connects suppliers, who can list their automotive parts along with details such as pricing, availability and delivery times, with customers who need these parts.
+**ReWheel** is a B2C web application designed to streamline the automotive parts purchasing process for both customers and suppliers.
+Through a user-friendly platform, **ReWheel** connects suppliers, who can list their automotive parts along with details such as pricing, availability and delivery times, with customers who need these parts.
 The application provides an easy-to-use catalogue for customers to browse and buy, with access to detailed product information upon login.
 For suppliers, it provides a simple interface to upload and manage their listings, making it easier to reach potential buyers without the traditional marketing overheads.

 ## Target user